ralna/GALAHAD/doc/Python/qpa.rst

           holds the number of variables.
       m : int
           holds the number of constraints.
-      A_type : string
-          specifies the unsymmetric storage scheme used for the constraints Jacobian $A$.
-          It should be one of 'coordinate', 'sparse_by_rows' or 'dense';
-          lower or upper case variants are allowed.
-      A_ne : int
-          holds the number of entries in $A$ in the sparse co-ordinate storage scheme.
-It need not be set for any of the other two schemes.
-      A_row : ndarray(A_ne)
-          holds the row indices of $A$
-          in the sparse co-ordinate storage scheme.
-It need not be set for any of the other two schemes, and in this case can be None.
-      A_col : ndarray(A_ne)
-          holds the column indices of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
-It need not be set when the dense storage scheme is used, and in this case can be None.
-      A_ptr : ndarray(m+1)
-          holds the starting position of each row of $A$, as well as the total number of entries plus one, in the sparse row-wise storage scheme.
-It need not be set when the other schemes are used, and in this case can be None.
       H_type : string
           specifies the symmetric storage scheme used for the Hessian $H$.
           It should be one of 'coordinate', 'sparse_by_rows', 'dense',